schooltool-project/schooltool-book/source/features.rst

 * Teachers and administators can generate graphical reports by student, section, or teacher.

-* Skill scores can be integrated into SchoolTool's point based gradebook.
+* Skill scores can be integrated into SchoolTool's point-based gradebook.

 Schoolwide Assessment Data Collection and Report Card Generation
 ----------------------------------------------------------------